tdthuy-995/Python_Instacart/README.md

 The task was to perform EDA on some of their data in order to derive insights and to suggest strategies for better segmentation based on provided criteria.

 ## Data/ Source
-open-source data sets from 2017 accessed via Kaggle:
+open-source data sets from 2017 accessed via [Kaggle](https://www.kaggle.com/datasets/psparks/instacart-market-basket-analysis) :
 - departments
 - products
 - orders
+- orders_products__prior

 fictional dataset due to data privacy:
 - customers